Nicholasxin/AMRSegNet/README.md

 - Our T2W-DWI MR dataset is private.
 For code implementation, the dataset for training and testing consist of T2W slices, DWI slices, label slices, which are all paired.

 ## Training
-- In the folder of repository, open terminal and run '<python train.py>'.
-If
+- In the folder of repository, open terminal and run `python train.py`.
+- Note: adding `--